krcb197/PeakRDL-python/docs/generated_package.rst

     def write_addr_space(addr: int, width: int, accesswidth: int, data: int) -> None:
         """
-        Callback to simulate the operation of the package, everytime the read is called, it will request the user input the value to be read back.
+        Callback to simulate the operation of the package, everytime the write is called, it will print out the result.

         Args:
             addr: Address to write to